Yes, You CAN Transform Your Career! Here’s How.

 The Big Thing That’s Keeping You Stuck

-But here’s the good news: What also characterizes homo sapiens is our ability to work with and transcend our fears and limiting beliefs.
-We transcend them by accepting the discomfort of our fears and limiting stories and tapping into other innate human traits that support transformation.
+But here’s the good news: What also characterizes our species is our ability to work with and transcend our fears and limiting beliefs.
+We transcend them by accepting the discomfort of our fears and limiting stories and tapping into other innate traits that support transformation.
 And yes, neuroscience now shows that with diligence and intentional work, we can rewire our brains to deemphasize our innate fear responses and negativity biases.
 And over time, the initial discomfort we feel when we chart a new course begins to dissipate.

 Working with Your Doubts, Fears, and Limiting Beliefs to Transform Your Career